kks32/lbm-dem/CONTRIBUTING.md

 You can view the CLA at [https://gist.github.com/cbgeo/7a8541e1d51f131be1d4b7444340dff1](https://gist.github.com/cbgeo/7a8541e1d51f131be1d4b7444340dff1).

-After we have received your agreement, we will approve your GitHub account to make contributions.
-GitHub merge requests are the only acceptable facility for code submission.
+After we have signed the Copyright License Agreement via [https://cla-assistant.io/](https://cla-assistant.io/), we will approve your GitHub account to make contributions.
+GitHub pull requests are the only acceptable facility for code submission.
 Please do not send patches by email.

 Thank you for contributing!